Research-Driven Recommendations

 Advocating for Public Health Immunization Programs

-As a national leader on immunization policy and programs, AIM advocates on behalf of our member immunization programs, educates policymakers and others about the benefits and purpose of public health immunization programs, and provides programmatic expertise to fellow members, stakeholders, and partners.
+As a national leader on immunization policy and programs, AIM advocates on behalf of our member immunization programs, educates policymakers and others about the benefits and purpose of public health immunization programs, and provides programmatic expertise to fellow members, collaborators, and partners.
 AIM conducts a limited amount of federal legislative advocacy in accordance with federal tax laws and federal grant guidance.

 Member-Driven Policy Priorities

 Policy priorities are identified by AIM members through a consensus-based approach.
-Information is gathered from AIM membership, stakeholders, and partners, as well as research reports and published articles.
+Information is gathered from AIM membership, collaborators, and partners, as well as research reports and published articles.
 AIM also maintains an Immunization Program Policy Toolkit, a collection of helpful resources within our resource library.

 For More Information